An Iwahori-Whittaker model for the Satake category: Spherical vs. Iwahori--Whittaker

 We deduce that the left-hand side is isomorphic to $\bk_0$ in the derived category of $\bk_0$-vector spaces; this implies that $M$ is isomorphic to $\bk$ in the derived category of $\bk$-modules. \end{enumerate} \end{rmk}

 In Section~\ref{sec:applications} we will also encounter some $I^-_\uu$-equivariant perverse sheaves on $\Gr$, where $I^-_\uu$ is the pro-unipotent radical of $I^-$.
 In particular, we have

 and we will denote by $\Delta^\Gr_\mu(\bk)$, resp.~$\nabla^\Gr_\mu(\bk)$, the standard, resp.~costandard, perverse sheaf associated with $\mu$, i.e.~the $!$-direct image (resp.~$*$-direct image) of the constant perverse sheaf of rank $1$ on $I^-_\uu \cdot L_\mu$.
-(These objects are perverse sheaves thanks to~\cite[Corollaire~4.1.3]{bbd}.)
+(These objects are perverse sheaves thanks to~\cite[Corollaire~4.1.3]{bbd}, because the orbits $I_\uu^- \cdot L_\mu$ are affine spaces.)